British Columbia Highway 17: South Fraser Perimeter Road

 The Wilderness Committee and other groups have criticized the SFPR, and the Gateway Program in general, for increasing greenhouse gas emissions.
 In early 2011, a protest camp organized by StopThePave.org and the Council of Canadians occupied a SFPR construction site for almost two weeks.

 The SFPR Project worked with the Burns Bog Scientific Advisory Panel to develop systems, which helped improve the existing drainage / hydrology of the bog.

 A 10 km portion from 136 Street in Surrey to a junction with Highway 15 and Highway 1 was the first portion of the SFPR to be completed, opening on December 1, 2012.
 The remaining western segment of the road was completed on December 21, 2013.
 The former Mainland portion of Highway 17 north of the 28th Avenue overpass has been renamed to Highway 17A through Ladner.
 The total cost of building the SFPR was $1.26 billion.

 On March 10, 2017, an announcement was made to address congestion at Highway 17 (Delta): an extension of westbound slip lane from Tilbury Connector (80th Avenue) intersection, replacement of the traffic light-controlled Highway 91 Connector with an interchange, and construction of a new interchange at River Road.
 This would make the road a freeway all the way to Tannery Road.
 Funding will come from the Canadian government, the BC Government, the Vancouver Fraser Port Authority, and the Tsawwassen First Nation; the total cost is expected to be just over $245 million.
 Construction started in spring 2020 and the new River Road interchange opened on December 3, 2021.
-The new Highway 91 Connector interchange reached completion in November 2022.
+The new Highway 91 Connector interchange reached completion in November 2022..
+In 2025 the signalized intersection at Old Yale Road and Highway 17 was removed and replaced with an overpass as part of the Pattullo Bridge replacement project.